openimis/openimis_docs/web_app_vb_user_manual.rst

 Policy Renewal Page
 """""""""""""""""""

 By having access to this page, it is possible preview the report on policy renewals, preview the journal on policy renewals and update the status of a policy.
 The journal will contain information on actual prompts being generated by the system.
 These prompt could already have been sent to the mobile phones of enrolment officers.
 The report on policy renewals will contain information on the expiration of policies for any given period.
-The page is divided into two panels (:ref:`image170`).
+The page is divided into two panels (:ref:`Image 170<image170>`).

   A. Select Criteria Panel